-- conduct which is an offence or a breach of law; - failure to comply with a legal obligation; - disclosures related to miscarriages of justice; - racial, sexual, disability or other discrimination where other procedures, such as the school's Bullying and Harassment Procedure, do not apply; - health and safety risks, including risks to the public/pupils as well as other employees; - damage to the environment; - the unauthorised use of public funds; - possible fraud, bribery and corruption, including but not limited to, theft of property, financial irregularities, misuse of property and school systems, nepotism, conflicts of interest, or supplier kickbacks; - sexual or physical abuse of pupils where referral under safeguarding procedures is not appropriate; - other unethical conduct; and - actions which are unprofessional or inappropriate.
+- conduct which is an offence or a breach of law; - failure to comply with a legal obligation; - disclosures related to miscarriages of justice; - racial, sexual, disability or other discrimination where other procedures, such as the school's Bullying and Harassment Procedure, do not apply; - health and safety risks, including risks to the public/pupils as well as other employees; - damage to the environment; - the unauthorised use of public funds; - possible fraud, bribery and corruption, including but not limited to, theft of property, financial irregularities, misuse of property and school systems, nepotism, conflicts of interest, or supplier kickbacks; - sexual or physical abuse of pupil.
+Disclosures of this nature must always be made and dealt with under the school's safeguarding procedures; - other unethical conduct; and - actions which are unprofessional or inappropriate or conflict with a general understanding of what is right and wrong.

-Note: There is a requirement under the Scheme for Financing Schools in Lancashire for the Governing Body to notify the council's Internal Audit Service immediately of all (suspected) financial or accounting irregularities.
+Note: There is a requirement under the Scheme for Financing Schools in Lancashire for the Governing Body to notify the council's Internal Audit Service immediately of all (actual or suspected) financial or accounting irregularities.
 This requirement is not superseded by this Whistleblowing Policy and the Governing Body will need to act accordingly if a financial issue is raised.

-- 2.3 Thus, any serious concerns that you have about any aspect of service provision or the conduct of school staff, governors, officers/members of the council or others acting on behalf of the school and the council can be reported under the Whistleblowing Policy.
-This may be about something that - makes you feel uncomfortable in terms of known standards, your experience or the standards you believe the governors and the council subscribe to; - is against the council's standing orders and policies; - falls below established standards of practice; or - amounts to improper conduct. - 2.4 This policy does not replace the school or the council's complaints procedures.
+- 2.3 Thus, any serious concerns that you have about any aspect of service provision or the conduct of school staff, governors, officers/members of the council or others acting on behalf of the school can be reported under the Whistleblowing Policy.
+This may be about something that - makes you feel uncomfortable in terms of known standards, your experience or the standards you believe the governors and the school subscribe to; - is against the school's policies, procedures or School Governance Regulations 2013: - falls below established standards of practice; or - amounts to improper conduct. - 2.4 This policy does not replace the school or the council's complaints procedures.